Is snoring a sign that I have sleep apnea?

 - High blood pressure

-Dr. Heather Adams offers oral sleep appliance therapy, an alternative to the CPAP, for the discreet and effective treatment of sleep apnea.
-A custom oral sleep appliance is designed to keep the airway open during sleep allowing the patient to breathe freely.
-Wearing an oral sleep appliance can help patients get a full night of good sleep so they wake up feeling refreshed and better equipped to manage their daily responsibilities.
+Dr. Heather Adams offers oral sleep appliance therapy, an alternative to the CPAP, for discreet and effective sleep apnea treatment.
+The custom oral sleep appliance is designed to open the airway during sleep.
+This allows the patient to breathe freely.
+Wearing an oral sleep appliance can help patients get a whole night of good sleep.
+Patients can wake up refreshed and better equipped to manage their daily responsibilities.

 Sleep Apnea FAQs